LSSTDESC/gcr-catalogs/GCRCatalogs/SCHEMA.md

 ### Schema for DC2 Object Catalogs

 Object Catalog contains information about static astronomical objects measured on a stacked (coadd) image.
+The photometry in the Object Catalog is measured with the forced photometry method, i.e., it is consistently measured across multiple bands using a fixed position, which is determined from the reference filter for each source (the filter that best measures the source).

 Quantity Label | Unit | Definition | GCRbase | DPDD
 --- | --- | --- | --- | ---